sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 </jumbo>

  For my favorite ones I created simple prototypes to see it in action and get feedback from users.
-Figma doesn't support videos, but converting them to GIFs I managed to create fairly realistic prototypes.
+Figma doesn't support videos, but by converting them to GIFs I managed to create fairly realistic prototypes.

 <!-- <jumbo>
     <img src="./prototype.png"/>